 Sedation has the advantage in that it is not only safer than general anesthesia but that patients are still able to co-operate allowing a wide range treatments to be carried out.

 Patients with a fear of injections in their mouth are not numbed until the sedation has fully taken effect.
-If you have a more general fear of needles, you will be offered an anesthetic cream to be applied to your hand or arm to help with the placement of the thin needle that needs to be passed into a vein.
-Sedation is also useful for patients who have a strong gag or coughing reflex.
+If you have a more general fear of needles, for IV sedation you will be offered an anesthetic cream to be applied to your hand or arm to help with the placement of the thin needle that needs to be passed into a vein.
+Sedation is also useful for patients who have a strong gag or coughing reflex and inhalational sedation is well suited to younger patients.

 Facial rejuvenation injections

-Facial rejuvenation injections or anti wrinkle treatments use botullinum toxin (popularly know by its trade name Botox®) to cause relaxation and softening of lines at specific sites on the face.
+Facial rejuvenation injections or anti wrinkle treatments use botullinum toxin to cause relaxation and softening of lines at specific sites on the face.
 A typical treatment involves 1 to 3 sites and can last for around 9 months.

 Dermal and lip fillers